New South Wales Metropolitan Rail Area

 The New South Wales Metropolitan Rail Area (MRA) is the government-operated railway network centred on Sydney and bounded by Newcastle Interchange in the north, in the west, and Glenlee and in the south.
-The MRA contains the entirety of the state's electrified rail network (save for the isolated Skitube Alpine Railway).
-The MRA is owned by Transport Asset Holding Entity and maintained by Sydney Trains.
+The MRA contains the entirety of the state's electrified rail network (save for the isolated Skitube).
+The MRA is owned by Transport Asset Manager and maintained by Sydney Trains.

 Background

 Prior to 2004, the entire NSW Government-owned rail network was operated by the then Rail Infrastructure Corporation (RIC).
 In preparation for the planned lease of the interstate and Hunter Valley networks to the Australian Rail Track Corporation (ARTC), the Transport Administration Act 1988 was amended in 2003 to define a "metropolitan rail area", to be managed by a new agency called RailCorp.
 The residual non-metropolitan, non-ARTC network remained with RIC as the Country Regional Network, and is now managed directly by Transport for NSW.